The History of Baths

 This attitude would change in the 18th century, no doubt leading to a population that at least smelt a bit better than a pig who’s just rolled in his own muck.
 Theories began to be put forward that bathing would actually lead to better health, despite what had been believed for years.
 Public baths began to come to prominence once again while a major scientific breakthrough took place in the form of the germ theory of disease.
 No longer was it believed that disease was spread by odour, but rather due to microorganisms that could cause disease.
 This theory is why we have such a strong attitude towards maintaining cleanliness today, and it’s why disease is so prevalent in countries that don’t have sophisticated sanitation systems.

-Until the 19th century water to individual residences in Britain was still a rare occurrence, although the development of sanitation systems was well underway in western cities like London (read our 'History of Sewers' article for more information).
+Until the 19th century water to individual residences in Britain was still a rare occurrence, although the development of sanitation systems was well underway in western cities like London.
 People would collect water from nearby supplies, which they could then heat up for use as bath water.
 As industrialisation took place the Saturday night bath became a common occurrence.
 People would often have half a day off work on a Saturday, and it commonly ended up being used for the laborious process of getting water, heating it up and filling the bath.
 Because it took so much work to fill a bath the entire family would have to share it.
 The oldest members of the family normally got prioritisation over everyone else, so the children would often end up with the dirtiest water.
 This is where the saying “Don’t throw the baby out with the bath water” originates from.

 Copper baths gradually began to replace wooden ones from the 1800’s onwards, and these could be moved around the house as the majority of residential places did not have bathrooms.
 People with significant wealth tended to make use of a claw-foot tub, made from cast iron and lined with porcelain.
 Even today these baths can command a high price, so you can imagine how much of a luxury they were considered back then (although modern technology has made them somewhat cheaper with the introduction of acrylic, fiberglass and other modern baths).
 In 1883 in the USA, Standard Sanitary Manufacturing Company and Kohler Company began to produce cast-iron bathtubs with smooth interior surfaces (while other inventors attempted some ambitious, although ultimately failed, designs like the closet folding bathtub).
 Thanks to this smooth surface that bath was far more sanitary and easier to clean, combating the increasing fears of germs.
 Kohler’s first tub was advertised as a “horse trough/hog scalder, when furnished with four legs will serve as a bathtub”.
 It wasn’t long before companies like Kohler began to transform the bathtub into a more attractive looking well-designed feature of a growing trend for indoor bathrooms.
 The Crane Company would introduce coloured bathroom features into the US market in 1928, which ultimately led to an increase in design options (such as baths without feet that would fit flush to a wall, an option that is still incredibly popular today) and a decrease in traditional options like the claw-foot bath.